-Federal prosecutors in Washington, D.C., are investigating a leak from former FBI Director James Comey about a dubious Russian dossier that influenced how he handled the Hillary Clinton email scandal, The New York Times reported Thursday.
+Federal prosecutors in Washington, D.C., are investigating a leak from former FBI Director James Comey about a dubious Russian dossier that influenced how he handled the Hillary Clinton email scandal, The New York Times Thursday.

 Prosecutors are looking into Daniel Richman, a friend of the former FBI director and adviser, who leaked notes Comey had given him about the former director’s private conversations with President Trump in 2017.